TreesTerps

 It’s found in black pepper, clove oil, basil, hops, rosemary, and cinnamon.

-Doctors say Beta-caryophyllene acts as a dietary cannabinoid because it binds to CB2 receptors to help provide therapeutic benefits for conditions like inflammation, pain, and osteoporosis (2).
+Doctors say Beta-caryophyllene acts as a dietary cannabinoid because *IT BINDS TO* CB2 receptors to help provide therapeutic benefits for conditions like inflammation, pain, and osteoporosis (2).

 This terpene is a powerful anti-inflammatory, antimicrobial, and antibacterial.